savaslabs/squabble/readme.md

 **Important:**
  - Your site won't work without a `.env` file in the root of the repo.
 Please reference `env.example` for the contents of the `.env` file.
- - Make sure your .env and database.sqlite files are named exactly that.
+ - Make sure your `.env` and `database.sqlite` files are not named something other than `.env` and `database.sqlite`, as they will not fulfill their function otherwise.
- - Check if you need any other dependencies to run Lumen (e.g. On Ubuntu, I needed to install php5-sqlite).
+ - Check if you need any other [requirements](https://lumen.laravel.com/docs/5.2) to run Lumen (e.g. If you're On Ubuntu, you may need to install php5-sqlite).
 #### Local development

 ``` bash